-"As a civil right and political right, freedom of association grants protection against arbitrary interference by the State, for whatever reason and for whatever purpose, and it is an indispensible right for the existence and functioning of democracy. (...)"
+"As a civil right and political right, freedom of association grants protection against arbitrary interference by the State, for whatever reason and for whatever purpose, and it is an indispensible right for the existence and functioning of democracy. [...]."

-CDL-AD(2011)035 - Opinion on the compatibility with human rights standards of the legislation on non-governmental organisations of the Republic of Azerbaijan, §44; CDL-AD(2011)036 - Opinion on the compatibility with universal human rights standards on the
+CDL-AD(2011)035 - Opinion on the compatibility with human rights standards of the legislation on non-governmental organisations of the Republic of Azerbaijan, §44; See also

-CDL-AD(2011)036 - Opinion on the compatibility with universal human rights standards on the article 193-1 of the criminal code on the rights of non-registred associations of the Republic of Belarus, §63
+CDL-AD(2011)036 - Opinion on the compatibility with universal human rights standards on the article 193-1 of the criminal code on the rights of non-registred associations of the Republic of Belarus, §62

 "In Gorzelik and Others v.
-Poland the ECtHR held as follows: "The most important aspect of the right to freedom of association is that citizens should be able to create a legal entity in order to act collectively in a field of mutual interest.
-Without this, that right would have no meaning"."
+Poland the ECtHR held as follows: 'The most important aspect of the right to freedom of association is that citizens should be able to create a legal entity in order to act collectively in a field of mutual interest.
+Without this, that right would have no meaning'."

-CDL-AD(2011)036 - Opinion on the compatibility with universal human rights standards on the article 193-1 of the criminal code on the rights of non-registred associations of the Republic of Belarus,
+CDL-AD(2011)036, Opinion on the compatibility with universal human rights standards on the article 193-1 of the criminal code on the rights of non-registred associations of the Republic of Belarus, §71